-Trent is the Member for North Sydney in the Australian Parliament.
-He was elected to Parliament at a by-election held on 5 December 2015 and re-elected in 2016.
-He has lived on the lower north shore for over 15 years and he was a North Sydney Councillor between 2004 and 2012.
+Trent Zimmerman is the Member for North Sydney in the Australian Parliament.
+He was first elected to Parliament in a by-election on 5 December 2015 and re-elected at the 2016 and 2019 general elections.

 In the 45th Parliament, Trent served Chair of the House of Representatives Standing Committee on Health, Aged Care and Sport.
 He was a member of the House Standing Committee on Infrastructure, Cities and Transport and the Joint Standing Committee on Foreign Affairs, Defence and Trade.
 He is Convenor of the Coalition Friends of Tourism, Co-Convenor of the bipartisan Parliamentary Friends of Amnesty International, the Parliamentary Better Cities Group and the Parliamentary Friends of Hong Kong.
 He is also Chair of the Parliamentary Friends of Armenia and Argentina.

 Before entering Parliament, Trent was Deputy Chief Executive Officer of the Tourism & Transport Forum (TTF), the peak national industry association for those sectors.
 His role at TTF included advocacy for Australian tourism and public transport.
 His career has also included advisor roles with senior federal government ministers.
 He is a former board member of the International Association for Public Transport (UITP) ANZ Branch and a board member of Epilepsy Action Australia.